Guardians ad Litem (GALs) FAQs

 How do I file a complaint about the guardian ad litem?

-If you have serious concerns about the GAL and your case is ongoing, you may want to file a written motion with the court asking that the judge remove the GAL from the case.
+If you have serious concerns about the GAL and your case is ongoing, you can file a written motion with the court asking that the judge remove the GAL.
 Only parties to the case – usually the parents in a family matters case or the parents and DHHS in a child protection case – have the right to file a motion to remove the GAL.
 You should explain in your written motion why you believe the GAL should be removed.
 If you want a hearing on your request, you must ask for a hearing in your motion.
 When you file the motion with the court, you must send a copy of your motion to all of the other parties in the case and to the GAL.

 The court must remove the GAL from your case if: